SangwookCheon/data-on-deck/_posts/2019-6-27-all-blog-related-info.md

 <script src="https://gist.github.com/SangwookCheon/77cafb84c4d4d28101da67b1dca64d60.js"></script>

+# How to Change the Style of Titles of Articles (When reading them)

+Go to `_titles.scss` file, look for `.post-title-container` in that file.
+This contains information on how the "title" section (both on the blog page and post) should look like.
+I can change color, font size, font family, etc. Actually, this scss file contains everything about titles, subtitles, and how an article should look like.
+So tinker with the components.

+# How to Change the Color Scheme of the Whole Blog

+Here are the things I can change:
+  - When text is selected via mouse drag, the selection background color
+  - Color when Hovering on Links
+  - Color of the Horizontal Rule

+For the first one, go to `_base.scss` and search for `::selection` Here, I can easily change the color as well as effect.

+For the second one, go to `_base.scss` and find `.a` which is a shorthand for links.

+For the third one, go to `_base.scss` and find `hr`.

+Yes, so everything related to color can be found in this scss file.

 # Problems I need to Fix
 * On a mobile phone, the title of an article is too big when I click on the link to that page.
 I must make the font size adapt to screen size
 * I want to make a search function that instnatly shows results, like the TeXT theme.